 A charge under the Domestic Violence Act is very serious and must be pursued or defended with thoughtful and competent representation.
-Schiller DuCanto & Fleck LLP has Chicago family law attorneys who participated in drafting the Illinois Domestic Violence Act and its various amendments and have an intimate understanding and knowledge of the law.
-The Chicago area firm’s litigation attorneys are experienced in litigating domestic violence matters and resolving them favorably for our clients.
+Schiller DuCanto & Fleck LLP has Chicago domestic violence lawyers who participated in drafting the Illinois Domestic Violence Act and its various amendments.
+They have an intimate understanding and knowledge of the law.
+Our Chicago area firm’s litigation attorneys have experience in litigating domestic violence matters and resolving issues favorably for our clients.
 Contact us today for a consultation.